Asahi daily, an official Tokyo Olympics partner, urges Games cancellation

 The Asahi’s editorial was widely shared on social media, garnering more than 30,000 tweets by late morning.

-But Olympic organisers have dug in their heels, pointing to other successful sports events as evidence that the Games can go ahead as planned.
+But Olympic organisers have dug in their heels, pointing to other successful sports events as evidence that the Games can go ahead.

+Speaking ahead of a Tokyo 2020 executive board meeting on Wednesday, Tokyo 2020 President Seiko Hashimoto said only one coach tested positive for coronavirus over the course of four test events with almost 7,000 visitors from some 50 countries.

+The events “are evidence that our current coronavirus precautions are effective”, she said.

 “Even baseball matches are being held currently with spectators.
-Why not go ahead with the Games?
-It’s good for the economy too,” Kozo Yamamoto, a heavyweight politician of the ruling Liberal Democratic Party and close aide to former premier Shinzo Abe, said in an interview with Reuters.
+Why not go ahead with the Games?,” Kozo Yamamoto, a heavyweight politician of the ruling Liberal Democratic Party, said in an interview with Reuters.

 “The Olympics will happen, even without spectators. ...
 Once it begins, everybody will be glad,” he said.